Elevation: 10,380 ft

 West Ridge, Class 3 by Livingston Douglas

-From the gentle, broad saddle, climb ENE in somewhat unpleasant sagebrush to reach the forest at a narrow ridge point.
+From the gentle, broad saddle, climb east-northeast in somewhat unpleasant sagebrush to reach the forest at a narrow ridge point.
 The ridge is now narrow and well-defined.
 But it is also rough.
 The ridge terrain is a combination of pines, blowdown, embedded talus, and rocky outcrops/towers.
 You will quickly reach a flattish, saddle-like area at 8,000 feet from which you can see the rocky ridge challenge ahead.
 This next ridge section is the crux of the climb (Class 3).

-Though the USGS topo map suggests otherwise, the L/N side of the rocky ridge crest goes best.
+Though the USGS topo map suggests otherwise, the left/north side of the rocky ridge crest goes best.
 You can skirt most of the Class 5 ridge towers by side-hilling on loose scree at the base of the towers/cliffs.
-Higher up, it is easier just to climb up through the ridge chop or stay close to the ridge crest on its L/N side.
+Higher up, it is easier just to climb up through the ridge chop or stay close to the ridge crest on its left/north side.
 Once you pass the ridge towers, push upward through open forest with an annoying talus base and lots of blowdown.